Benhalor/morpion3d/README.md

 - If you click on "Create Server" a server will be created on your computer and the game will also start
 - If you click on "Join Server" you should give the adress of the server and the game will start

-Alternatively the server.py can be executed on a third computer, and the two other can join this server.
+Alternatively the server.py can be executed on a third computer, and the two others can join this server.

-#Note
+# Note
 The default game is 3x3x3, but you can change the size parameter to play up to 9x9x9.
 In this case you have to align 9 pieces.

-#Commands
+# Commands
 To rotate the view, use the arrow keys or the right click

 Use the left mouse button to select a cell